IMVU relaunches as Together Labs, raises $35 million

 IMVU has relaunched as Together Labs and raised $35 million from Structural Capital, NetEase, and other investors.
 Together Labs has also launched a new division called WithMe Entertainment to focus on user-generated content, including games.

-Together Labs will continue to operate IMVU, the social platform where young folks create their own avatars.
+Together Labs will continue to operate IMVU, a social platform where young folks create their own avatars.
 Now it’s moving to an adjacent space, targeting teens ages 13 to 17 via WithMe.

 A common thread between the divisions will be VCoin, which is Together Labs’ new transferable digital currency that will allow users to buy, gift, hold, earn, and convert earnings to real money.
 The company launched VCoin on January 12, after a November ruling by the U.S. Securities and Exchange Commission approved a plan to enable virtual world payments through a blockchain-based cryptocurrency.